Algorithms for Unipolar and Generalized Split Graphs: Recognition Algorithm

 Our recognition algorithm for unipolar graphs is based on the following theorem.

-\begin{theorem} $G$ is unipolar if and only if $G'$ has a feasible clique split with center $H'$ that is a maximal clique of $G'$. \end{theorem} \textbf{Proof.} If $G$ is a clique then the theorem is trivially true.
-So suppose $G$ is not a clique.
+\begin{theorem} $G$ is unipolar if and only if $G'$ has a feasible unipolar partition with center $H'$ that is a maximal clique of $G'$. \end{theorem} \textbf{Proof.} If $G$ is a complete graph, then the theorem is trivially true.
+So suppose that $G$ is not a clique.

-($\Rightarrow$) Suppose $G$ has a clique split $H, H_1, \ldots, H_k$.
-If $H$ is not a maximal clique, then one or more vertices from exactly one $H_j$ can be added to $H$ so that the resulting set is a maximal clique.
+($\Rightarrow$) Suppose that $G$ has a unipolar partition $H, H_1, \ldots, H_k$.
+If $H$ is not a maximal clique, then one or more vertices from exactly one $H_i$ can be added to $H$ so that the resulting set is a maximal clique.
 So assume $H$ is a maximal clique of $G$.
-Lemma~\ref{obs-triang} tells us exactly how the edges of $F$ are placed with respect to the clique split of $G$.
+Lemma~\ref{obs-triang} tells us exactly how the edges of $F$ are placed with respect to the unipolar partition of $G$.
 If $H$ is also a maximal clique of $G'$, we are done.
 Otherwise, a subset $S$ of vertices from exactly one $H_j$ can be added to $H$ to form a maximal clique $H'$ of $G'$.
-The resulting clique split of $G'$ with center $H'$ is feasible with transferable set $S$.
+The resulting unipolar partition of $G'$ with center $H'$ is feasible with transferable set $S$.

-($\Leftarrow$) Suppose $G'$ has a feasible clique split with center $H'$ that is a maximal clique of $G'$.
-If each edge of $F$ has one endpoint in $H'$ and the other in $H'_j$, for some $j$, then the clique split of $G'$ is also a clique split of $G$.
-Otherwise, since $G'$ has a feasible clique split, $G'$ has a transferable set $S$.
-A clique split of $G$ can be obtained by transferring $S$ to the appropriate clique $H'_i$. $\Box$
+($\Leftarrow$) Suppose that $G'$ has a feasible unipolar partition with center $H'$ that is a maximal clique of $G'$.
+If each edge of $F$ has one endpoint in $H'$ and the other in $H'_j$, for some $j$, then the unipolar partition of $G'$ is also a unipolar partition of $G$.
+Otherwise, $G'$ has a transferable set $S \subseteq H'$ satisfying ii in Definition~\ref{feasible}.
+A unipolar partition of $G$ can be obtained by transferring $S$ to the appropriate clique $H'_i$. $\Box$

-If a disconnected graph $G$ is unipolar, then the center of the clique split must be contained in a single component of $G$ and all other components must be complete graphs.
+If a disconnected graph $G$ is unipolar, then the center of the unipolar partition must be contained in a single component of $G$ and all other components must be complete graphs.
 If the complement of a graph $G$ is bipartite, then $G$ can be covered by two cliques, and hence is unipolar.
 For a vertex $x$ and a set of vertices $H$, we use {\it $x$ sees $H$} to mean that $x$ is adjacent to each vertex of $H$.